-Participant activity increased during the fiscal year and participant contributions increased by 6.73%, while withdrawals increased by 33.23%.
-The VIP Liquidity Pool is in its third fiscal year of operations and participants are utilizing the daily liquidity option.
+Participant activity increased during the fiscal year ended June 30, 2019 and participant contributions increased by 6.73%, while withdrawals increased by 33.23%.
+The VIP Liquidity Pool is in its third full fiscal year of operations and participants are utilizing the daily liquidity option.